nationalarchives/ds-wagtail/docs/developer-guide/project-conventions.md

 ## Docker for local development

 Etna uses Docker to create a consistent environment for local development.
+For more information on Docker inside our project see the [Docker guide](docker.md).

 On macOS and Windows, Docker requires [Docker Desktop](https://www.docker.com/products/docker-desktop) to be installed.
 Linux